torabzadeh/sdaza/index.md

 My [research](research.md) focuses on how socio-economic mobility affects health and mortality, the consequences of incarceration for health, reentry experiences of women just released from prison, and social networks.
 I rely on statistical and computational methods in my research, with an emphasis on data science and agent-based modeling.

-Currently, I'm a Senior Data Analyst at [Juntos](http://juntosglobal.com/), a startup that helps promote relationships of mutual benefit between Financial Service Providers and their customers.
+Currently, I'm a Quantitative Social Scientist at [Juntos](http://juntosglobal.com/), a startup that helps promote relationships of mutual benefit between Financial Service Providers and their customers.

 <br>
 # Last Posts